chrisenz/ISSCC-2026-Circuit-Insights/README.md

 Finally, if you want to extract the sEKV parameters on a different technology you can reuse the Quarto notebooks, but you then need to do have the PDK of the target technology.

-I hope you will find this repsotiory useful!
-An feedback is welcome.
-Send me a mail at christian.enz.@epfl.ch.
+I hope you will find this repository useful!
+Any feedback is welcome.
+Send me a mail at christian.enz@epfl.ch.

 Enjoy!